10% of all sales will be donated to Dartmoor Search and Rescue - Ashburton

 A solo exhibition of kiln-formed glass landscapes exploring what it means to find home through place.

-Although I’m best known for wearable art and landscape pendants, this exhibition marks a shift into larger landscape panels — creating space for wider horizons, changing weather and a deeper sense of atmosphere.
+Although best known for wearable art and landscape pendants, this exhibition marks a move towards larger kiln-formed glass artworks, creating space for wider horizons, changing weather and a deeper sense of atmosphere.

-Raised in a military family, frequent moves meant roots were difficult to establish.
-Even when homes lasted for years, there was often an underlying sense that another move might come.
-In later life, that pattern continued through relocating for work.
-Living in Devon has felt different: a place where movement has gradually given way to belonging.
+That sense of belonging is especially significant.
+Raised in a military family, I moved frequently throughout childhood, making it difficult to put down roots.
+Even when we stayed somewhere for several years, there was always the feeling that another move might come.
+As an adult, relocating for work continued that pattern.
+Devon has been the first place where movement has gradually given way to belonging.

 “We came for the sea, but fell for the moor.”